wkoffel/alfred-terminal-control/DEVELOPER.md

 2. Temporarily remove old versions from the dist directory (so they don't bloat the new dist)
 3. Update the version number and changelog in `alleyoop.json`
 4. Update the README with changelog.
+4. Update the version number in Alfred Preferences for the bundle.
 5. From Alfred preferences, export to a new `TerminalControl-vx_x` file in `dist/` directory.
 6. Upload *that* file to CloudApp for distribution.
 7. Take the "download link" from CloudApp and put that into the `alleyoop.json` (this will be read from GitHub source by updater)